jhrcook/academic-kickstart/content/post/deep-work-notes/index.md

 #### Strategy 2.
 Work like Teddy Roosevelt

-- work on the task at hand exclusively and with *high intensity* ("Roosevelt dash")
+- work on the task at hand exclusively and with *high intensity* ("Roosevelt dash"; pg.
+167)
 	- "incompatible with distraction"
 - impose a deadline to force the intensity

 #### Strategy 3.
 Meditate productively

-- during periods of physical activity, but mental inactivity, focus your attention on a single well-defined professional problem
+- during periods of physical activity, but mental inactivity, focus your attention on a single well-defined professional problem (pg.
+170)
 	- goal is to improve your ability to think deeply, though will also likely see direct productivity improvements
-- two common issues:
+- two suggestions:
-	- be wary of distractions (mind wandering) and looping (thinking about a solved problem over and over)
+	- be wary of distractions (mind wandering) and looping (thinking about a solved problem over and over) (pg.
+172)
-	- structure your deep thinking
+	- structure your deep thinking (pg.
+173)
 		- recommends first listing all variables related to the problem and them working one step at a time towards a solution

 #### Strategy 4.
 Memorize a deck of cards

-- recommends memory training; deck of cards is a good place to start
+- recommends memory training; deck of cards is a good place to start (pg.
+174)

 ### Rule 3.
 Quit Social Media